In the Arts

 The Camp Rockmont Ceramics Studio is in a beautifully lit room on the ground floor of the Ship, overlooking Lake Eden.
 We begin with teaching the basic hand building techniques, and then we introduce campers to one of our five potter’s wheels.
 Campers are encouraged and helped to create something beautiful and are introduced to the concept of craftsmanship.
 We hire staff with a love and mastery of ceramics, and we encourage them to welcome young men into a craft that can last a lifetime.
 It is also inspiring to work with ceramics in the original classroom studies building of Black Mountain College, an interdisciplinary college that operated on Lake Eden until 1956.

 The guitar skill has expanded!
 Now you can bring any instrument and learn to jam with others in the cradle of traditional Appalachian music.
+Campers are welcome to use Rockmont guitars, banjos, or mandolin to learn how to lead camp songs, perform on stage, and maybe even write their own music.
 Learn to lead camp songs and perform on stage.